benmvp/slides/md/2016-es6-developer-week.md

 NOTES:
 - As a reminder, here's what we'll be covering
-- Buckle up your seat belts, we're going to cover these 10 features in less than 40 minutes
+- We're going to cover these 10 features in less than 40 minutes
+  - Buckle your seat belts!

 =====